senaonp/senaonp/README.md

 ### Level up! 🌱

-i'm an engineer that works on cloud web applications and architectures ☁️<br />
+i'm an engineer that works on cloud web applications and architectures ☁️

 my educational background is in bioengineering 🧬 but i self-studied web-development during university as a hobby, and it resulted in my current career. continuously looking to improve both within and outside the tech field and produce new stuff

 -----